 Epinephrine is the only drug that can reverse the life-threatening symptoms of anaphylaxis, making it a necessity for individuals with severe food allergies or insect sting allergies.
 Last summer Mylan, which distributes the EpiPen, held 95 percent of the U.S. epinephrine market.
 Other options were almost non-existent, since the pocket-sized Auvi-Q brand auto-injector had been recalled in late 2015 over manufacturing concerns.
-The EpiPen’s only remaining competition was a generic auto-injector that was not yet widely available.
+(The brand would later re-enter the market.)
+The EpiPen’s only remaining competition at this time was a generic auto-injector, which was not yet widely available.

 The wholesale price of an EpiPen two-pack had risen from about $100 in 2009 to more than $600 in May 2016, and during this same period the prevalence of high-deductible health insurance had tripled.
 Suddenly, a third of U.S. workers with employer-sponsored health insurance were paying a substantial cost for the two or three EpiPen two-packs a child needs to be safe at home and school.
 Plus, there was no choice of devices.